 Would you believe me if I told you each of these knee issues are most commonly from a mechanical breakdown?

-This means, outside of trauma (direct contact such as getting knocked in the knee) we can prevent this pain from happening!
+This means, outside of trauma (direct contact such as getting knocked in the knee, can lead to knee pain) we can prevent this pain from happening!

 As you can see in the above images, a lot of muscles attach and act upon the knee.
 Different movements require different muscles.
 Sometimes we need multiple muscles working together, this is what we call a co-contraction (coordination contraction).
 Basically, this means that when one muscle works, we want another muscle to work with it.